Santa Clarita, California Residents Evacuate As Wildfire Destroys Over 750 Acres

-A wildfire sparked by a car crash in Santa Clarita, California on Sunday quickly spread through over 750 acres, prompting an evacuation of residents and a freeway closure.
-Authorities from the Los Angeles County Fire Department said that the blaze started around 1pm PST near the intersection of the 14 Freeway and Placerita Canyon Road when a woman hit a tree.
+A wildfire sparked by a car crash in Santa Clarita, California, on Sunday quickly spread over 750 acres, prompting an evacuation of residents and a freeway closure.
+Authorities from the Los Angeles County Fire Department said that the blaze started around 1 p.m.
+PST near the intersection of the 14 Freeway and Placerita Canyon Road when a woman hit a tree.

 The fire quickly spread, jumping the freeway and destroying a building and a bridge in the Disney Ranch, a private filming area of Santa Clarita.
 Around 76 homes in the Disney Ranch area were without power.

-The wildfire was around 50 percent contained at 7pm PST on Sunday evening, according to LACFD spokesman Captain Keith Mora, with firefighters working hard to get the rest of the blaze under control.
+The wildfire was around 50 percent contained at 7 p.m.
+Sunday evening, according to LACFD spokesman Captain Keith Mora, with firefighters working hard to get the rest of the blaze under control.
 But with dried grasses due to high temperatures and little rain, the fast-moving fire prompted officials to declare mandatory evacuations for the Disney Ranch, Tenderfoot Trail Road, Running Horse Road, and Placerita Canyon areas.
 Other areas were not mandatory, but residents were asked to evacuate voluntarily.

 The 14 Freeway closure impacted hundreds of Sunday drivers in Santa Clarita, as closures southbound at Golden Valley and northbound at Newhall Avenue created lone traffic buildups in both directions.
 Some motorists were held up for over two hours.
 The freeway is now open northbound except for one lane, but southbound lanes remained closed.